 One scoop of Fortagen has 4 calories and 10 grams of the following amino acids:

-Amino acids are listed in order as they appear on the label.
-Amino acids listed at the top make up the most of the supplement.
+The amino acids are listed in order as they appear on the label.
+Amino acids listed at the top make up most of the supplement.
 Those at the bottom make up the least.

 The Branch Chain Amino Acids

 The amino acid ratios are said to be “optimized for anabolic utility.”
 What does that even mean?
 What are the criteria by which these amino acids are optimized?
 This is marketing speak.
 The supplement does contain all 8 adult essential amino acids.
 That's good.

 Branch chain amino acids (BCAAs) are the first 3 amino acids listed.
 Therefore these are the most important.
 They make up most of what you get when you take the supplement.
 There are 3 branch-chain amino acids: